cokutan/blogapplication/README.md

 # How to Run Blog App

-1. Build the project with gradle task `bootJar`.
+1. Build the project with gradle task `build`.

 2. Just from the root directory of the project run command